oycyc/virolution-invasion/README.md

 - change all functions into es6 fxs
 - in defenders.js, change chooseDefender and Defender class to input this.chosenDefender as a parameter instead of using global variable

+- change every function from "handlexyz" to "updatechampionframe"